zold-io/blog.zold.io/_posts/2019/01/2019-01-16-make-me-rich.md

 First, you buy one bitcoin for $3,630 (at the time of writing).

 Then, you [exchange]({% post_url 2018/12/2018-12-09-btc-to-zld %})
-it to 4000 zolds (current rate is [here](https://wts.zold.io/rate)).
+it for 4000 zolds (current rate is [here](https://wts.zold.io/rate)).

 We _promise_ to increase the rate each month, by 4% (of course, keep in mind that it is just a promise and we may change it in the future even without notice).

-You wait a year and exchange your 4000 zolds to 1.6 bitcoins.
+You wait a year and exchange your 4000 zolds for 1.6 bitcoins.

 You sell bitcoins and get $5,343 back (you pay 8% fee for your selling operation).